Math Section in TExES

 The Texas Examinations of Educator Standards or TExES is held in a wide variety of subjects and the candidates are encouraged to communicate with the course counselors or advisors in order to understand the importance of this test and the subjects in which they want to take it.
 The motto of this test is to measure the potential of the candidates and the knowledge that they should possess.

-TexES Math is a test that taken by those candidates who are willing to teach this subject in the school and it is divided into two categories:
+Math is a subject that is taken by those candidates who are willing to teach this subject at school level and it is divided into two categories:

-Mathematics 4-8: This refers to the exam of TExES Math that intends to evaluate the skills of the test takers, which is a prerequisite for obtaining entry-level certification in this subject for teaching in the public schools of TExAS.
+Mathematics 4-8: This test intends to evaluate the skills of candidates for obtaining entry-level certification in this subject for teaching in the public schools of Texas.
 The candidates receiving this certification will have the opportunity to teach the students of grade four through eight.

-Mathematics 8-12: Similarly, the candidates may also consider taking the TExES Math test for obtaining the certificate that will allow them to teach the students of grade eight through 12.
+Mathematics 8-12: Similarly, the candidates may also consider taking the test for obtaining the certificate that will allow them to teach the students of grade eight through 12.

-The TExES Math test can be taken by the candidates in two different formats that are listed below:
+The test can be taken in two different formats that are listed below:

 - Computer-Based Tests or CBT